-Note: You are required to sign into Windows 10 and use an administrative account to proceed.
+Note: You are required to sign in to Windows 10 and use an administrative account to proceed.

 Change the System Language on Windows 10

 Windows 10 comes with a lot of languages making it likely to accommodate your language needs.
 You can easily change the system language as needed.
-Here follow steps to Change the system language on windows 10.
+Here follow steps to change the system language on Windows 10.
 And know where to download all language packs of Windows 10.
 How To Apply a Language to the Entire System, Let’s start

 Changing the system language in Windows 10 is straightforward.
 If you don’t understand the current language, follow the screenshots below.
 Otherwise, you can follow this brief list of steps: